Data plan

-Data plan refers to data quotas from a telecommunications or data hosting contract.
-Data plans are offered by internet service providers.
-These include mobile data plans, offered on cellular networks, from cellular telephony companies, and those from conventional fixed land line links, amongst other forms of offered data communications.
-Network data hosting servers also offer plans based on data served, such as for websites.

-Reasons for data caps/plans

-Data plans are primarily designed by network carriers to limit the maximum amount of bandwidth offered for either cellular or cable services.
-This allows the network to facilitate more customers at a time while having less overall stress on its network.
-Cellular and satellite networks especially require these systems due to the high upfront costs of towers or satellite transmitters, costing up to three-hundred-fifty thousand dollars for one tower.

-Cellular/satellite data plan formatting
+A data plan is a subscription plan from a cellular or other mobile service provider to provide internet data and connectivity.

+Formatting

-Data plans, sometimes also referred to as data caps, are usually created by a binding contract between the telecommunications carrier and the user of their service.
+Data plans are usually created by a contract between the telecommunications carrier and the user of their service.
 This contract outlines a maximum amount of usable data, usually highlighted in either megabytes or gigabytes, allotted per month for the user.
 In most cases companies will allow a user to surpass the amount of data allowed in the contract, however, will have to pay a per-gigabyte fee, ranging anywhere from five to fifteen U.S. dollars.

 Popularization of unlimited plans

 Unlimited data plans have seen a large increase in usage by consumers since their initial introduction by U.S. network T-Mobile.
 These plans, instead of setting an overall maximum for the user, have an amount set-up that, when surpassed, will slow the speed of the network for that user.
 Unlimited plans typically cost significantly more than the traditional shared data plans, which is a major reason that carriers have set large boundaries and fees.
 The limits imposed on unlimited plans are designed to fight against attempts to misuse the network, such as a DDoS attack, but are more commonly reasoned as a method to increase the number of people that can use one tower simultaneously.